Welcome to Crescent School's Admissions Update e-newsletter.

 Frequently Asked Questions - Crescent School

 We understand that prospective parents may have many questions that they would like to ask ahead of applying for a place for their child at Crescent School.
-We have included those most frequently asked, but should you have a query that isn’t covered here, please call Helen Morley, our Registrar, pictured here, on 01788 523851 or contact her by email at admissions@crescentschool.co.uk and she will be happy to help.
+We have included those most frequently asked, but should you have a query that isn’t covered here, please call Becky Witcomb, our Registrar, pictured here, on 01788 523851 or contact her by email at admissions@crescentschool.co.uk and she will be happy to help.

 Q: Will my child need to take an entrance exam for Crescent School?